 Phil has featured on ITV’s This Morning show for over 14 years, and is now regarded as one of Britain’s favourite chefs.
 From studying cookery at his local college, Phil has gone on to win numerous awards including The Times Restaurant of the Year and British Meat Chef of the Year.
 He secured a Michelin star and 4 AA Rosettes while working as head chef at The Castle Hotel in Taunton, Devon.
 Between his TV work, Phil has written eight books including his latest realease, Seriously Good Gluten-Free Cookery.

 Based in Cornwall, two starred Michelin chef Nathan Outlaw prides himself on seafood cookery.
 Recently named the best fish restaurant in the UK by the Good Food Guide, Nathan has two restaurants at the St Ednodoc Hotel that celebrate simple and contemporary dishes.

 Paul Ainsworth is chef patron of Michelin starred Number 6 restaurant in Padstow.
 In 2011, Paul appeared on the BBC2 TV series Great British Menu.
 Competing against some of the nation’s top chefs, Paul won the regional heats to represent the South West and went on to win the dessert course.

 Paul’s cooking is all about making the most of what is on his doorstep in Padstow.
 Living in Cornwall proved to him that the only way to cook is with local, seasonal produce, which is reflected in his restaurant’s menus.

 Jack was born in Cornwall and is the middle son of Rick and Jill Stein's three boys.
 Jack began his career in the hospitality industry as a kitchen porter during school holidays at The Seafood Restaurant.

 Following studies at Cardiff University, Jack went to Paris to stage at La Régalade, which ignited a passion for travel and a period of stage work all over the world.
-Upon his return to Padstow he re-entered The Seafood Restaurant and is currently the head of development for the company.
+Upon his return to Padstow he re-entered The Seafood Restaurant where he is know Executive Chef.